+Near flawless example of the souvenir edition Hill's Plan of Washington, printed in red on linen.

+Hill's Plan of Washington is the earliest official map of the City of Washington, pre-dated only by the pirated miniature magazine edition of the Hill and the pirated miniature magazine edition of the Thackara.

+The Making of Washington DC

-Nice example of Andrew Ellicott's seminal Plan of Washington, the first official map of the City of Washington, future capital of the United States.
-The site of the permanent American capital remained unsettled for years after the US gained its independence from Great Britain.
+The site of the permanent American capital remained unsettled for years after the United States gained its independence from Great Britain.
 Prior to 1790 Congress met variously at Philadelphia, Lancaster and York, Pennsylvania; Annapolis and Baltimore, Maryland; Princeton and Trenton, New Jersey; and New York City.

-The location of the permanent capital was not confirmed until the Residence Act of 1790, which provided for a district not more than 10 miles square along the Potomac River "at some place between the mouths of the Eastern Branch and the Connogocheague."
-Passage of the Act was made possible by the "Compromise of 1790," in which southern states agreed to back Hamilton's plan for federal assumption of state debts in return for the latter's support for locating the capital along the Potomac.
-In January 1791, President Washington announced that the capital district would be a diamond-shaped tract, 10 miles per side, roughly centered on the confluence of the Potomac and Eastern Branch (Anacostia) Rivers.
-Andrew Ellicott was engaged to conduct a topographical survey of the area, while Pierre L'Enfant was hired to develop a plan for the capital city itself.
-L'Enfant was a French artist and
+The location of the permanent capital was not confirmed until the Residence Act of 1790, which provided for a district not more than 10 miles square along the Potomac River, "at some place between the mouths of the Eastern Branch and the Connogocheague."
+Passage of the Act was made possible by the